 - They are super connected - and want you to be too

-Access more travel and tourism trends in our free and comprehensive Tourism Trend Report 2016:
+Access more travel trends in our free and comprehensive 2018 Travel Trends Report:

 Lucy is Head of Content Marketing at TrekkSoft.
 She tries to read a book a week, travel solo every month, and share ideas on lucyfuggle.com.
 You can usually find her in Switzerland's Berner Oberland.